MlemandPurrs/ora-sovra/README.md

 # ora-sovra
-mini-mod for OpenRA that only adds a third soviet faction
+mini-mod for OpenRA that mainly adds a third soviet faction and does some changes